 The Rochdale Canal is a broad canal which pioneered the route up the valleys on each side of Blackstone Edge on to the magnificent rounded slopes of the Pennine moors.
 Rail and modern road followed on, all packed tightly into the available space.
 The canal was reopened in 2002, a wonderful journey for energetic boaters, especially as part of a ‘Pennine Ring‘.

 The Rochdale Canal

+Opened in 1804 the Rochdale canal was the first of three Pennine crossings, the others being the Leeds & Liverpool Canal and the Huddersfield Narrow Canal.
+Designed to take river craft from both sides of the Pennines, payloads of up to 70 tons were carried around the urban areas on either side but very little went through all the locks ‘over the top’.
 Despite the railway competition the Rochdale Canal was busy until the First World War but eventually the roads took its business away, the last through cargo was in 1937 and trading ceased finally in 1958.
 Sections to the west of the Pennines were partially filled in and locks converted to weirs.

 Full restoration in 2002 cost £23.8 million, funded by grants of £11.9 from the Millennium Commission, £10.8 million from English Partnerships and contributions from local Councils.